DataDog/datadog-agent/docs/public/components/creating-components.md

 This page explains how to create components in detail.

-Throughout this page we're going to create a compression component.
-The component compresses the payload before sending it to the Datadog backend.
+This page uses the example of creating a compression component.
+This component compresses a payload before sending it to the Datadog backend.

 Since there are multiple ways to compress data, this component provides two implementations of the same interface: